Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 | High-throughput DeFi | Zero-cost abstractions | Solana, SORA |

-| Secure smart contracts | Compile-time memory safety | Polkadot, Substrate |
+| Secure smart contracts | Strong compile-time guarantees | Polkadot, Substrate |

-| Cross-chain systems | WASM compilation | SORA Hub Chain |
+| Cross-chain systems | WASM compilation | SORA Hub Chain (v3) |

-| Enterprise blockchain | Deterministic behavior | Hyperledger Iroha |
+| Enterprise blockchain | Predictable, deterministic execution | Hyperledger Iroha |

 Rust in Action: Key Blockchain Examples